dosapati/mean-starter/README.md

 # mean-starter using token-based-auth-backend
 ========================

-MEAN stack starter project using Token Based Authentication Backend Project Written in NodeJS.
+MEAN stack starter project using Token Based Authentication backend Project Written in NodeJS.

 > This project doesn't follow `http://mean.io` standard way of creating a project.